v-iashin/TuniSurvivalKit/how_to_setup_remote_access.md

 ## Set up Remote Access

-TODO: grammar check

 I assume that you have an Ubuntu 16.04 or 18.04 desktop (host) at your office and you would like to access it remotely from, let's say, your personal laptop (client).
-At this moment (13.03.2020), there are two ways to do it at Tampere University which we are aware of: 1) using `ssh-forward.cc.tut.fi` as a proxy server to connect to your host which is connected to `pit.cs.tut.fi`; 2) connect both the host and client to VPN `staff-ras.vpn.tut.fi`.
+At this moment (13.03.2020), there are two ways to do it at Tampere University which we are aware of:

+1. Using `ssh-forward.cc.tut.fi` as a proxy server to connect to your host which is connected to `pit.cs.tut.fi`.
+2. Connect both the host and client to VPN `staff-ras.vpn.tut.fi`.

 In both cases, the host machine will be reachable using a University-maintained laptop using University `TUNI-STAFF` WiFi or pre-installed VPN, for a self-maintained laptop you will need to do something extra.

 ## Connecting using a proxy server (`ssh-forward.cc.tut.fi`)